Sesquipedalian/transmission-uebersicht/README.md

 	2. Refresh this widget in Übersicht.
 	3. When prompted, allow Übersicht to access the keychain item.

+## Troubleshooting
-If the prompt does not appear, you can manually grant Übersicht permission to access the keychain item:
+If the prompt to allow Übersicht to access the keychain item does not appear as expected, you can manually grant Übersicht the necessary permission:

 1. Open the Keychain Access application.
 2. Find and open the keychain item that holds the password you just saved.